gzuidhof/tygo/README.md

 }
 ```

-## TypeScript Enum Generation
+## TypeScript Enum and Union Generation

-Tygo can generate native TypeScript enums from Go const groups.
+Tygo can generate native TypeScript enums or union types from Go const groups.
 When `enum_style: "enum"` is configured, tygo detects Go constant groups that follow enum-like patterns and converts them to TypeScript enums.
+When `enum_style: "union"` is configured, the same const groups are converted to TypeScript union types instead.

-### Requirements for Enum Generation
+### Requirements for Enum/Union Generation

-For a const group to be recognized as an enum:
+For a const group to be recognized as an enum or union:

 1. It must contain at least 2 exported constants
 2. All constants should share the same type (e.g., `UserRole`)